1/ Do you offer payment plans?

 Once you have picked an offering on the work with me page contact me using the email button next to this or on the contact page .
 If you require a home contact please include your postcode.

 I will send you an an invite to schedule a session with me, alongside consent and intake forms.
 I use Practice Better an online secure space for us to share resources, session notes and for secure messaging you can access this via an app or a browser.

 4/ I am looking for an IBCLC that shares my cultural heritage.
 Can you help?

 I recognise my privilege as a white woman working in the birth and breastfeeding world.
 There are many barriers to becoming an IBCLC in the UK particularly when you are from a global majority group.
 The MBRRACE report has shown that although the overall mortality rate is low in the UK, black women are 4x more likely to die in the perinatal period than white women and Asian women are 2x more so.
-Black babies are twice as likely to die in the postnatal period as well.
 This is not an issue with the black or brown body it is due to systemic racism.

 I strive to ensure that you are culturally safe in my care.
 However being supported by someone who shares your lived experience is a right.

 Covid has shown that remote support works well.
 Accessing support from across the globe is an option here as well as the practitioners across the UK who can be found at https://lcgb.org/find-an-ibclc/